 Small banks struggling to pay TARP funds back to feds

-Executives from the financial institutions who received TARP funds testify before the House Financial Services Committee February 11, 2009 in Washington, D.C.
-Now, Americans are more worried about the little banks across the country paying back the government.
+Executives from the financial institutions who received TARP funds testify before the House Financial Services Committee February 11, 2009 in Washington.

 David Brancaccio: While big banks are paying back with interest the federal government's massive bailout we call TARP, there's worry now about small banks that took the money during the 2008-2009 financial crisis.
 In a report to congress, TARP's inspector general says while the program will likely end up making a profit for taxpayers, there's ongoing worry that many small banks are having trouble paying back the feds.

 Nancy Marshall-Genzer: American taxpayers want the TARP money paid back.
 They have been reimbursed by some big banks, like Bank of America.
 It's been fairly simple for Wall Street's giants to raise money -- they can sell stock, and they're attractive to investors, unlike the little guys.

 Jim Millstein: And these banks are so small and the amount they need to raise is so tiny that it's very hard to get investors to really pay attention to these guys.

 That's Jim Millstein, a former Treasury Department official in the early days of the TARP program.
 He says small banks don't have a lot of options.
 It would be too expensive for them to go public and sell stock.
 And they're too tiny to be attractive targets for a merger with a bigger, richer bank.

 Millstein: They're going to have to do it the old fashioned way.
 They're going to have to earn the money to repay the government.

 Millstein says that could take up to seven years.

 But he says that won't put a strain on the financial sector -- because only $15 billion of the more than $200 billion the government spent on TARP went to small banks.